-PENALTY for (8)-With the bases unoccupied, an illegal pitch shall be called.
+PENALTY for 8-With the bases unoccupied, an illegal pitch shall be called.
 With the bases occupied, a balk shall be called.

-Note 1: When a pitcher is on the rubber with his hands together, before any natural movement that commits the pitcher to pitch, he may move his hand within his glove to adjust the ball.
-Should the pitcher separate his hands after taking a legal pitching position, a balk shall be called.
+Note 1: When a pitcher is on the pitching plate with their hands together, before any natural movement that commits the pitcher to pitch, they may move their hand within the glove to adjust the ball.
+Should the pitcher separate their hands after taking a legal pitching position, a balk shall be called.

-Note 2: A pitcher may pause during his delivery from the windup position without penalty.
+Note 2: A pitcher may pause during the delivery from the windup position without penalty.

 b.
 The Set.
 The set position shall be indicated when the pitcher stands facing the batter with the pivot foot in contact with, and the other foot in front of, the pitcher's plate, holding the ball in both hands in front of their body and coming to a complete stop.
-Prior to coming to the set position, the pitcher may take the sign by turning his shoulders and facing the batter, but the pitching arm shall be at the side, on the hip or behind the body of the pitcher with the ball in the glove or the pitching hand.
-The pitcher may elect to make any natural preliminary motion such as that known as the "stretch", but must come to the set position using a continuous hand motion before pitching to the batter.
+Prior to coming to the set position, the pitcher may take the sign by turning their shoulders and facing the batter, but the pitching arm shall be at the side, on the hip or behind the body of the pitcher with the ball in the glove or the pitching hand.
+The pitcher may elect to make any natural preliminary motion such as that known as the "stretch," but must come to the set position using a continuous hand motion before pitching to the batter.
 After assuming the set position, any natural motion associated with the pitch commits the pitcher to pitch without alteration or interruption.